 \section{Abstract}

-In this article, we study the global well-posedness of hyperbolic SPDEs on a bounded domain in $\mathbb{R}^d$, driven by a space-time L\'evy white noise, where the drift and diffusion coefficients are assumed to be locally Lipschitz with at most linear growth.
-The equations are driven by two types of space-time L\'evy noise: (i) a finite-variance L\'evy white noise, and (ii) a symmetric L\'evy basis that may have infinite variance.
-A typical example of the second class is the symmetric $\alpha$-stable (S$\alpha$S) random measure with $\alpha \in (0,2)$.
+In this article, we study the global well-posedness of hyperbolic SPDEs on a bounded domain in $\mathbb{R}^d$, driven by a space-time L\'evy white noise, when the drift and diffusion coefficients are locally Lipschitz and have linear growth.
+The equations are driven by two types of space-time L\'evy noise: (i) a finite-variance L\'evy white noise; or (ii) a symmetric L\'evy basis that may have infinite variance.
+A typical example of noise of the second type is the symmetric $\alpha$-stable (S$\alpha$S) random measure with $\alpha \in (0,2)$.

 {\em MSC 2020:} Primary 60H15; Secondary: 60G60, 60G51, 60G52

 {\em Keywords:} stochastic partial differential equations, random fields, L\'evy noise, stochastic wave equation, stable random measures